Menu

 The Gulf Savannah places we visited are on Ewamian Country.
 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-It’s almost always hot there which is probably why we haven’t done much travelling around northern Queensland (except for Cairns and the Daintree, and Boodjamulla National Park).
+It’s almost always hot up in the Savannah land—even in mid-winter, we hit 30°C+ every day—which is probably why we haven’t done much travelling around northern Queensland in the past (except for Cairns, the Daintree and Boodjamulla National Park).

 Along the road to Cobbold Gorge

-Here are some ideas on how to spend a week-long road trip around some beautiful parts of the Queensland Gulf Savannah.
+Here is exactly how to structure a week-long road trip around some of the most beautiful, crowd-free parts of the Queensland Gulf Savannah.

-HEADING INTO GULF SAVANNAH COUNTRY: KNOW BEFORE YOU GO
+GULF SAVANNAH: WHAT TO KNOW BEFORE YOU GO

-In winter, there are often plenty of people travelling up here.
-Some of the communities are also not as spread out as further west.
-We never felt that far away from help (but we do also carry a PLB just in case).
+In winter, there are plenty of travellers up here, and the communities aren’t as spread out as further west.
+While we never felt that far away from help, we still carry a PLB, a spare tyre, and extra food and water as a matter of course.

-In Queensland, the Gulf Savannah region roughly covers the area inland from Cairns, towards the Gulf of Carpentaria and further west towards the gorges, rivers, plains and palm trees at Boodjamulla (Lawn Hill) National Park.
+In Queensland, the Gulf Savannah region roughly covers the massive inland expanse from Cairns out towards the Gulf of Carpentaria and stretching all the way to Boodjamulla (Lawn Hill) National Park.

 The Savannah Way | Image credit: The Savannah Way